What Students Learn in Religion

 Supplies will be given to student’s homeroom teachers.

-The middle school teachers want your child to be successful.
-One key factor in achieving this is organization.
+For success in middle school, organization is imperative.
 We would like you and your child to discuss what might be the best approach to organizing papers and work.
 There are four options we recommend because we have seen a significant percentage of students be successful using the following tools.

 Pick one of the options below:

-1. A spiral-bound notebook that has a pocket for each of the six subjects in middle school
+- A spiral bound notebook that has a pocket for each of the six subjects in middle school

-4. Accordion file folder with at least six pockets (You will also add lined paper.)
+- Accordion file folder with at least six pockets.
+You will also add lined paper.

 The deciding factor in which of these systems to pick is your child and how well he/she will stick to one of these systems.

-We DO NOT recommend large rolling backpacks.
-It is our experience that sixth-graders have trouble the first month or so remembering what to take to each class, but our students figure it out eventually.
+DO NOT use large rolling backpacks.
+It is our experience that students have trouble the first month, or so, remembering what to take to each class, but our students figure it out eventually.
 When students have rolling backpacks, they tend to put everything in the backpack rather than learning to prepare and differentiate.

 Please be aware that some of the supplies below will need to be purchased throughout the year, as needed, to be used at home and at school.